Karl-Hui/Karl-Hui/README.md

 ## Introduction

-Hello, world! 👋 I am Karl
+Hello, world! 👋 I am Karl, A open source contributor

 After graduating with a degree in Health Studies, I leveraged my passion for technology and programming.
 With 3+ years of practical experience, I've built 20+ real-world projects.
 Skilled in JavaScript, React.js, Node.js.
 Passionate about problem-solving and continuous learning.